scikit-hep/pyhepmc/README.rst

 License
 -------

-pyhepmc is covered by the BSD 3-clause license, but its main functionality comes from bundled software which is released under different licenses, see the files ``LICENSE`` and ``LICENSE_bundled`` in the source directory for details.
+The pyhepmc code is covered by the BSD 3-clause license, but its main functionality comes from bundled software which is released under different licenses, see the files ``LICENSE`` and ``LICENSE_bundled`` in the source directory for details.